hopetambala/SI664-docs/exercises/assignment_v8p2.md

 ### 5.3 Delete the entry
 Open the MySQL Workbench.
-Write a query that joins the `HeritageSiteJurisdiction` (hsj)table to the `HeritageSite` (hs) table (use an INNER JOIN) and return a record set of all Heritage Sites with a `heritage_site_id` value >= 1091.
-Your new entry should be listed in the result set along with two entries for the "Heritage of Mercury.
-Almadén and Idrija" site.
+Write a query that joins the `HeritageSiteJurisdiction` (hsj)table to the `HeritageSite` (hs) table (use an INNER JOIN) and return a record set of all Heritage Sites with a `heritage_site_id` value >= 1092.
+Your new entry should be listed in the result set along with two entries for the "Mosi-oa-Tunya / Victoria Falls" site.
 If not adjust the query until you retrieve your new
 Heritage Site entry.